 Comfort is also important.
 Do you like lots of sun?
 Maybe you’d prefer to have a shady area by the pool for lounging or reading?
 Consider how you will entertain poolside.
 Will it be parties, family gatherings, barbecues?
 Long term planning is important for a successful project.

 Blending the landscape elements in both your home design and pool area can help to achieve a harmonious balance for your backyard pool environment.
 Talk to professional landscapers and garden design experts for ideas, but don’t forget to include us in the conversation when exploring your ideas.
 Your plan may involve a change or radical redesign in pool shape or size.

 You may decide to surround your pool with any number of materials.
 Some of the more common designs include concrete decking (both broom finish and stamped), brick, wooden decking, paving stones, fieldstone and porcelain outdoor tile.

 Of course you’ll want to think about outdoor furniture for relaxing by the pool.
-Possibly lounge chairs and umbrellas to create shaded areas when you need them.
+Possibly lounge chairs and umbrellas to create shaded areas, for when you need them.
 Maybe include children-sized seating for your youngest family members and friends.

 Pools should never be used by anyone under the influence of alcohol or drugs.
-Before jumping into a pool, users should know the depth of the water and look out for any submerged obstacles, surface objects or other swimmers.
-Jumping incorrectly into shallow water can be dangerous, and injuries, such as a broken leg, can occur if you hit bottom with sufficient force.
-If you want a pool that you can dive into, make sure it is designed specifically for diving and meets all standards as specified by the Association of Pool and Spa Professionals, ANSI Standards and Consumer Safety board regulations.
+Before jumping into a pool, users should know the depth of the water and check for any submerged obstacles, surface object, and other swimmers.
+Jumping incorrectly into shallow water can be dangerous and injuries, such as a broken leg, can occur if you hit bottom with sufficient force.
+If you want a pool that you can dive into, make sure it is designed specifically for diving and meets all standards as specified by the Association of Pool and Spa Professionals, ANSI Standards, and Consumer Safety Board regulations.
 You can learn more about these regulations by clicking the links below: